flarum/docs/docs/extend/update-b14.md

 Accordingly, `initProps` has been replaced with `initAttrs`, with a similar BC layer.

-#### m.prop -> m.stream
+#### m.prop -> `flarum/utils/Stream`

-Mithril streams, which were available via `m.prop` in Mithril 0.2, are now available via `m.stream`. `m.prop` will still work for now due to a temporary BC layer.
+Mithril streams, which were available via `m.prop` in Mithril 0.2, are now available via `flarum/utils/Stream`. `m.prop` will still work for now due to a temporary BC layer.

 #### m.withAttr -> withAttr

 The `m.withAttr` util has been removed from Mithril.
-We have provided `common/utils/withAttr`, which does the same thing.
+We have provided `flarum/utils/withAttr`, which does the same thing.
 A temporary BC layer has been added for `m.withAttr`.

 #### Lifecycle Hooks